 You can find more details here.
 If you're using a Firewire scanner, make sure you've loaded the sbp2 module.

 If you get errors from gtk when starting VueScan, make sure the LANG environment variable is set to C.

 If VueScan crashes on startup, make sure you aren't using the idescsi module - this can cause problems.

 If you're using an Epson scanner that uses a plugin library, make sure you've installed the Epson iscan plugin package There's more information about this on VueScan Supported Scanners page for your scsnner.

-You need to make sure all of the /dev/sg* devices are read/write accessible.
+If you're using a SCSI scanner, you need to make sure all of the /dev/sg* devices are read/write accessible.
 To see what scanners are available, type "cat /proc/scsi/scsi".

 Note that the Adaptec AVA-1505 SCSI card doesn't work with a Nikon film scanner, and will cause a hard bus hang if you use VueScan with it.
 This is due to a bug in the aha152x driver.
 Another bug in this driver causes junk to be appended to the end of a raw scan when using the PhotoSmart.
 Other SCSI cards seem to work fine with VueScan on Linux.

 There have also been problems reported with the Adaptec AVA-2904E and the Canon FS2710, although this combination works fine on Windows.

 If you want to add or remove scsi devices without rebooting your system, use the following commands: